-4.4.2 Create Class and Schedule the Master Pod
+4.4.3 Create Class and Schedule the Master Pod

-Create a class as identified in the Add Classes section of the NETLAB+ VE Instructor Guide then schedule the Master Pod to license the sa-esxi-01, sa-esxi-02, and sa-vcsa virtual machines.
+Create a class as identified in the Add Classes section of the NETLAB+ VE Instructor Guide then schedule the Master Pod to license the sa-esxi-01, sa-esxi-02, and sa-vcsavirtual machines (if available, choose the "No Lab: Launch Cyber Range" from the list of labs as this selection will boot up all VMs available in the pod, otherwise, just choose any lab).

 When scheduling the Master Pod, it is important to schedule the pod for enough time to complete the following steps.
-Failure to complete the steps prior to taking the final snapshot could mean redeploying necessary virtual machines.

-4.4.3 Licensing the sa-esxi-01, sa-esxi-02, and sa-vcsa
+4.4.4 Licensing the sa-esxi-01, sa-esxi-02, and sa-vcsa VMs

 - 1. Launch the sa-student virtual machine to access the graphical login screen. - 2.
-Log in as sysadmin using the password vmware123. - Launch the Mozilla Firefox web browser by either clicking on the icon shortcut found on the bottom toolbar or by navigating to Start Menu > Internet > Firefox Web Browser. - 4.
+Log in as sysadmin using the password NDGlabpass123!.

+- Launch the Mozilla Firefox web browser by either clicking on the icon shortcut found on the bottom toolbar or by navigating to Start Menu > Internet > Firefox Web Browser. - 4.
 Notice the homepage is automatically configured to load the URL address of the VMware vCenter Server Appliance (sa-vcsa virtual machine).
-Click on the Launch vSphere Client (HTML5) button to launch the HTML5-based vSphere client.
+Click on the Launch vSphere Client button to launch the HTML5-based vSphere client.